jqueuniet/netbox-go/apiv4_2/docs/VMInterfaceRequest.md

 ### NewVMInterfaceRequest

-`func NewVMInterfaceRequest(virtualMachine BriefVirtualMachineRequest, name string, ) *VMInterfaceRequest`
+`func NewVMInterfaceRequest(virtualMachine PatchedVirtualDiskRequestVirtualMachine, name string, ) *VMInterfaceRequest`

 NewVMInterfaceRequest instantiates a new VMInterfaceRequest object This constructor will assign default values to properties that have it defined,